SalDevX/SalDevX.github.io/home.md

 <h1>
-  This web page layout is built from the ground up using only vanilla CSS for styling, JavaScript for drop-down menu animation, theme switch toggle, and gallery slider.
+  This web page layout is built from the ground up using vanilla CSS for styling, JavaScript for drop-down menu animation, theme switch toggle, and gallery slider.
 </h1>

 <h2>